LDSSA/ds-prep-course-2021/README.md

 <br>

 🎁🎬 Check the [tutorial videos](#videos) if you have any doubts after following this tutorial.
-These videos were made for the **Prep Course** of year 2020, so there may be some differences, but overall you'll be running the same commands on both.
+These videos were made for the **Prep Course** of year 2020, so there may be some differences.

 <br>